Cron Jobs

 Usage

-There is only one cron job for now, for distributing credits to users.
+There is only one cron job for now, for distributing credits to users, and handling credit expiration.
 It should be run every day, so you should set the right Execution schedule

 when creating the cron job.